cdo256/virtualsets/src/Dissertation/Basic.lagda.md

 ```

 Next we introduce some foundational functions that are present in the
-Agda Cubical library.
+Agda Cubical library CITE.
 Transport is the operation used to map along paths.
 Is says that if
 you have some type, then you can explicitly map every element of `A`
 to some equivalent element in `B`.
-(Type below copied from Agda
+(CITE: Type below copied from Agda
 Cubical library Cublical/Foundations/Prelude).
 ```
 transport : {A B : Type ℓ} → A ≡ B → A → B